razshare/frizzante-docs/docs/svelte-pages.md

 Path fields are automatically injected in the context of the svelte page that's being rendered.

-Say, for example, that you've map your svelte page to `GET /about/{name}`.
+Say, for example, that you've mapped your svelte page to `GET /about/{name}`.

 You can retrieve the `{name}` path field with `getContext("data").path.name`.